brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- Refine the Dialog Window by allowing the user to utilize the virtualcontroller buttons to send the messages and close the dialog.
-- Refine the Dialog Window to make it block movement and interaction while it is open
-- Refine the Dialog Window input by including a virtual keyboard on Android if necessary,
-- Refine the Dialog Window by making its upper portion focus on the characters and add the NPC mugshot like the Fallout's talking heads.
-- Refine the game by adding UIProgressBar loading screen when it comes in and out of the DialogWindow
+- Develop a main, options, and pause menu for game navigation.
 - Add stats and inventory management to both NPC and player classes.
+- Add the easy mode texts to the pause menu to make it more readable
 - Create an inventory system and menu for the player.
-- Develop a main, options, and pause menu for game navigation.
-- Add the easy mode texts to the pause menu to make it more readable
 - Add movement and pathfinding logic to the NPCs so they can move from point to point
 - Add an Action Model: if the NPC says "we'll meet at the town square" the Action Model will set the NPC to move to the town square,